Gersondelacruzdeveloper/myBookOfRecipes/README.md

 ##### My Recipes page
 The My Recipes page which is only available for registered users, contains almost the same layout as the home page, except that on every card there are two buttons one for edit and another one for delete. at top of the page below, the header title,  there is a button with a plus sign where the user can click and add their recipes.

-##### Loging page
+##### Login page
-The Logging page contains a card with a header title, two fields: one for the password and another one for the username, and a button below with a logging text, below the button there is a sentence with the link of sign up and another one with the link to reset the password in case they have forgotten. each input field has a beautiful icon: one is a user icon and the other one is a key icon.
+The Loging page contains a card with a header title, two fields: one for the password and another one for the username, and a button below with a login text, below the button there is a sentence with the link of sign up and another one with the link to reset the password in case they have forgotten. each input field has a beautiful icon: one is a user icon and the other one is a key icon.

 ##### Logout page

+##### Sign up page
+The signup page contains the same as the login page exept that it contains 2 more input fields, which are the email and the comfirmation of the second password, also it has a sentence with a login link,  in case the user already has the credentioal to login.

 ##### Reset Password Page
 The reset password page contains an input box with 2 buttons one is to cancel and the other button is to submit the request of changing passwords, also it has a header title and below a beautiful paragraph with instructions.